 1. Online RFX

 e-RFX software can enable your business to manage all RFP, RFI, and RFQ requests and responses in a consolidated, comparable and reportable format.
 RFX without technology looked like reams of often irrelevant, disparate data and a lot of man-hours to sift through it and extract the need-to-know information from it.
 That data would then need to be collated somewhere, somehow.
-With the entire process automated, your business can stay in control of how your potential suppliers provide you with the requested data, and workflow is managed smoothly.
+With the entire process automated, your business can stay in control of how your potential suppliers provide you with the requested data, and the sourcing sytem is managed smoothly.

 2. Contract Management